jsuncompubio/MOADE/README.md

     ```

 ### MODE installation
-MODE can be installed from PyPI:
+Install from PyPI: \n
     ```
-    pip install pyMODE
+    pip install MODEx
     ```
-When pyMODE is installed, all the required dependencies will be installed automatically.
+Once MODEx is installed, all the required dependencies will be installed automatically.
 Now you have created the environment for running MODE.
+To test the installation, try to import MODE in Python
+    ```
+    import MODE
+    ```

 ## Usage